cwang25/slate/source/index.md

 ```

-This endpoint delete a specific quote.
+This endpoint deletes a specific quote.

 ### HTTP Request